MicrosoftDocs/dynamics-365-project-operations/articles/sales/contracts-manage-project-price-lists.md

 - Select the project price list, and then select **Delete Contract Project Price List** on the subgrid.

-  This removes the price list from the project price lists on the contract.
+  The price list is removed from the project price lists on the contract.
 The price list itself will not be deleted.
-Only the association to the contract will deleted.
+Only the association to the contract will be deleted.

 ## Set up automatic defaulting of project price lists on a contract